Rouhani, a man of the Islamic Revolution, opens Iran to West

 Born in Nov.
 12, 1948, Rouhani grew up in Sorkheh, a small town in Iran's northern Semnan province.
 His father, who supported the Shiite family with profits from a small spice shop, was one of the first in their town to perform the hajj, a religious pilgrimage to holy sites in Saudi Arabia required of every able-bodied Muslim once in their life.

 Rouhani joined the seminary and soon fell under the sway of Khomeini.
 At 16, he became a spokesman for the exiled cleric.
-Rouhani would become a law school student at the University of Tehran and lived for a time in London before returning to Iran, then under the sway of Khomeini's Islamic Revolution.
+Rouhani would become a law school student at the University of Tehran and lived for a time in London before returning to Iran, then in the grips of Khomeini's Islamic Revolution.

 Rouhani soon had many roles in the new Islamic government, including serving as a lawmaker, reorganizing the military and overseeing Iran's state broadcaster, a valued mouthpiece for Khomeini.